Medically Reviewed by Dr P. E. Pancoast, MD

 Answer a few questions to get started

-Alcohol withdrawal syndrome (AWS) is a spectrum of symptoms that occur fairly soon after abruptly stopping alcohol consumption.
+Alcohol withdrawal syndrome (AWS) is a spectrum of symptoms that occur when alcohol-dependent people abruptly stop alcohol consumption.
 People who aren’t dependent on alcohol won’t experience AWS.

 The timeline for alcohol withdrawal typically lasts several days to a few weeks.
 In rare cases, people experiencing alcohol withdrawal may show signs of its more severe form, delirium tremens (DTs).